Cristiano Ronaldo: The numbers that define a Champions League legend

 An 86th minute sucker punch sealed his 42nd Real Madrid hat-trick, took him to 52 knockout goals, and all but booked Real Madrid's passage to a third Champions League final in four years.

-Ronaldo now has 103 goals in 138 Champions League appearances -- a record made all the more remarkable by the fact the four-time Ballon d'Or didn't score until his 30th game in the competition, against Debrecen in the 2005-06 season.
+Ronaldo now has 103 goals in 138 Champions League appearances -- a record made all the more remarkable by the fact the four-time Ballon d'Or winner didn't score until his 30th game in the competition, against Debrecen in the 2005-06 season.

 Some call him selfish, but the Portugal talisman has more assists (31) than any player in Champions League history.